numberoverzero/bloop/docs/user/conditions.rst

     engine.save(..., atomic=True)
     engine.delete(..., atomic=True)

-As you saw in the :ref:`Atomic Condition Example<condition-ex-atomic>` above, atomic conditions are a very easy way to perform an atomic save or delete in DynamoDB.
+As you saw in the :ref:`Atomic Condition Example<condition-ex-atomic>` above, atomic conditions provide an easy way to perform an atomic save or delete in DynamoDB.
 An atomic condition ensures that the object hasn't changed since it was last seen in DynamoDB.